beancount/docs/docs/16_fetching_prices_in_beancount.md

 There are many ways to compute a list of commodities with needed prices from a Beancount input file:

 1.  **Commodity directives.** The list of all Commodity directives with “price” metadata present in the file.
-For each of those holdings, the directive is consulted and its "price" metadata field is used to specify where to fetch prices from.
+For each of those holdings, the directive is consulted and its "`price`" metadata field is used to specify where to fetch prices from.

 2.  **Commodities of assets held at cost.** Prices for all the holdings that were seen held at cost at a particular date.
 Because these holdings are held at cost, we can assume there is a corresponding time-varying price for their commodity.